object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

     nothing to commit, working tree clean

 This is now quite different from what we've seen before.
-We're still on branch master, but now we're informed that we're ahead of `origin/main` by one commit.
+We're still on branch main, but now we're informed that we're ahead of `origin/main` by one commit.
 This is because we've made a commit locally on our machine, but we haven't yet pushed that change up to GitHub.
 Git helpfully informs us that we could remedy this situation using `git push`.
 Because we've committed all the